 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-Because again, we're losing distinction of uh we're losing track of the distinction between sins and crimes.
+But the impeachment of the president is even worse because again, we're losing distinction of losing track of the distinction between sins and crimes.

 We're lowering the standard of impeachment.